turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 getWordLengths() // { fantastic: 9, amazing: 7, childish: 8 }
 ```

-When to use reduce??
-Often, students will see that we want to return one thing (array, object, number) and lean towards reduce.
+**When to use reduce??** - Often, students will see that we want to return one thing (array, object, number) and lean towards reduce.
 Sometimes another method might make more sense (remember that map returns a single array!).
 Think about using reduce when you want to return one thing that is a _combination_ or _sum_ of all things in your orginial array!

-## Practice
+## Paired Practice

-The best way to get comfortable with these methods is to practice them, so we will!

-We'll break into groups and work on some <a href="https://github.com/turingschool-examples/iterator-methods-stations" target="\__blank">stations</a>.
-Answer the questions in each markdown file, and work through the problems in a repl.

-The stations will be:
-1. `forEach`
-2. `map`
-3. `find`
-4. `filter`
-5. `reduce`

-It's highly recommended to keep a list of the methods, along with answers to the questions from the markdown files, in a place that's easy to turn back to!
+<a href="https://github.com/turingschool-examples/iterator-methods-stations" target="\__blank">https://github.com/turingschool-examples/iterator-methods-stations</a>
 <!--
 ## What About Objects?